Android Central Verdict

 - You don't want ads everywhere you turn

 - You want Chromecast or AirPlay support

 The Fire TV Stick 4K Max has a lot going for it, as Amazon made the right moves to improve performance.
-The new Alexa Voice Remote makes accessing Alexa easier than ever without needing something like an Echo in your living room.
+The Alexa Voice Remote makes accessing Alexa easier than ever, without needing something like an Echo in your living room.
 And despite Amazon Luna's small library of games, it's still nice to be able to stream cloud games from your TV.

 Unfortunately, Amazon's inability to practice some self-control in the ad placement department makes this an extremely frustrating experience.
 Plus, people who prefer Google Assistant or Siri will be out of luck when it comes to casting from their phones.

 If you can get past the annoying sponsored ads at every turn and the potentially-frustrating interface, this really is one of the best streaming devices available.
 It takes on the ever-popular NVIDIA Shield TV in many aspects while coming in at $100 cheaper.